• CLINICIANS •

 I also work with couples and families, strengthening relationships, fostering deeper connections, and creating lasting change.
 With a combination of compassion, humor, and evidence-based methods, I tailor my approach to each individual’s unique journey.

-When I'm not working with clients, I like to volunteer my time helping others with career centered opportunities, being outdoors, spending time with my friends, family and our two rambunctious cats.
+When I'm not working with clients, I like to volunteer my time helping others with career centered opportunities, being outdoors, spending time with my husband, daughter, friends, family and our two rambunctious cats.

 Wherever you are in life—whether personally, in your relationships, or in your career—let’s turn over a new leaf together.